micans/pick/README.md

 Be careful with patterns in the compute part (as above).
-If the pattern starts with `^` (for start of string), it must be url-encoded as `%5E`; otherwise it will be interpreted as the `pick` token introducing a constant value.
-The characters `^ : ,` have special meaning in the `pick` stack language (see above) and must be url-encoded.
+If the pattern starts with `^` (for start of string), it must be percent-encoded as `%5E`; otherwise it will be interpreted as the `pick` token introducing a constant value.
+The characters `^ : ,` have special meaning in the `pick` stack language (see above) and must be percent-encoded.